 That being said, I always think if it’s your first time in any city, you’ve got to see the tourist hot spots.
 Just don’t spend too much time or money there!

-You can walk through these locations on your Embarcadero walk, say hi to the sea lions, stop at In N Out for lunch or Buena Vista Cafe for an Irish coffee, and then make your way to the North Beach or Russian Hill neighborhood.
+You can walk through these locations on your Embarcadero walk, say hi to the sea lions, stop at In-N-Out for lunch or Buena Vista Cafe for an Irish coffee.
+Hell, have yourself some clam chowder in a bread bowl!

 Explore the Neighborhoods

 Once you’ve seen Union Square it’s time to hop in an Uber and explore the variety of neighborhoods in San Francisco.
-While new neighborhoods keep popping up there are a few that will connect you to the past and present of San Francisco.
+While new neighborhoods keep popping up (or being renamed) there are a few that will connect you to the past and present of San Francisco.

-Above is, of course, only brushing the surface of the rich neighborhoods of San Francisco.
+Above is, of course, only brushing the surface of the variety of neighborhoods in San Francisco.
 I’m working on posts that will dive deeper into each of them, stay tuned for those!

 Part of the reason people say to skip Fisherman’s Wharf and Pier 39 is that there are better places to eat in the city.
 I 100% agree with this.
 San Francisco is filled with cuisines from all over the world and each neighborhood is filled with international treats.
 Eat pizza from Tony’s in North Beach, enjoy a Turkish breakfast from Lokma in the Richmond, and fight over the best taqueria in the Mission.